dinshasivan/blog_app/README.md

 # Tasty-Tales

 ## Overview
-The **Food Blog Platform** is a web application that allows food enthusiasts to share and explore delicious recipes.
+The **Food Blog Platform** is a web application that allows food enthusiasts to share and explore  recipes.
 The platform provides a seamless experience for users to browse food blogs, view recipe details, leave comments, and engage with posts through likes and saves.

 This project is built using **Next.js** for the frontend, **Node.js & Express** for the backend, and **MySQL** as the database.
 The application ensures a dynamic and user-friendly interface with **Bootstrap** for styling and **React Bootstrap Icons** for interactive elements.